 The best way to determine your spending ability is to do a step-by-step calculation.
 While there are alternate rules of thumb for figuring out your housing budget -- such as a ceiling of 2.5 times your annual salary or limiting your housing payments to a third of your gross monthly income -- you should not take shortcuts on a financial decision as important as this.

-Calculating ‘how much house can I afford?’
+Calculating ‘how much mortgage can I afford?’

 Here are the major factors you will need to consider to determine how much house you can afford to buy: